-Whipping cream is special in that it can go from puddle of milk to a bowl of billowy, sweet-tasting clouds in a matter of minutes.
+Whipping cream is special in that it can go from a puddle of milk to a bowl of billowy, sweet-tasting clouds in a matter of minutes.
 It’s the cream’s milkfat content that makes this possible.
-As you whisk the milk, the fat molecules start to join together and form pockets of air, gradually making a stable structure — whipped cream.
+As you whisk the milk, the fat molecules start to join together and form pockets of air, gradually making a stable structure: whipped cream.
 (And if you whip too long, you can actually break the fat apart again and make butter!)

 What is labeled “whipping cream” at the store usually has a milkfat content of 30% to 35%.
 Heavy cream actually has a slightly higher milkfat content (around 36%) so you can use it to make whipped cream as well.
 But don’t try making whipped cream with any other kinds of milk — the milkfat content just isn’t high enough to whip into whipped cream.
 There’s no such thing as low-fat whipped cream in the real world, unfortunately for those of us who love it.

 Whipped cream is at its best right after you whip it.
-It only takes about 5 minutes to make, so this is one task I often leave until the very last minute.
+It only takes about five minutes to make, so this is one task I often leave until the very last minute.
 This said, whipped cream will hold for a few hours in the refrigerator — give it a few sturdy whips with a whisk to froth it back up into full glory before serving.

 Makesabout 2 cups